 After more than five years of implementation, the Maritime Industry Authority (MARINA) finally ditches Management and Operational Level Courses (MLC and OLC).

 Under the shipboard organization, this course is applicable to deck and engine officers only.

-MARINA Advisory No. 2021-23 clarified that MLC and OLC as well as Electro-Technical Officers and Ratings courses (ETO & ETR) is not mandatory.
+MARINA Advisory No. 2021-23 clarified that MLC and OLC as well as Electro-Technical Officers and Ratings courses (ETO & ETR) are not mandatory.

-In summary, these are the training courses which are not part of the mandatory Training Courses for seafarers:
+In summary, these are the training courses that are not part of the mandatory Training Courses for seafarers:

 - Management Level Course (MLC) for Marine Deck and Engine Officers

 - Operational Level Course (OLC) for Marine Deck and Engine Officers

 Last April 2018, MARINA released a Circular to all concerned about the Standards for Mandatory Training Courses Under the STCW Convention, 1978, as amended.